Florida suspect accused of shooting deputy during traffic stop captured after 5-day manhunt

 Moyers, 29, died at 2:19 p.m.
 Sunday at UF Health Jacksonville.
 McDowell allegedly shot the deputy several times during a traffic stop in Callahan on Friday, and law enforcement quickly set up a perimeter of a five-mile area covering about 3,000 acres, Leeper said.
 Deputies had gone door to door checking on residents over the weekend, and several schools in the area were on modified lockdown Monday.

-When McDowell crawled out of the ballpark Tuesday, surrendering to law enforcement, he had T-shirts tied around gunshot wounds he received from law enforcement several nights ago when search teams encountered him in the woods, Leeper said.
+When McDowell crawled out of the ballpark Tuesday, surrendering, he had T-shirts tied around gunshot wounds he received from law enforcement several nights ago when search teams encountered him in the woods, Leeper said.
 The sheriff explained how a police canine bit McDowell while he was bedded down in a wooded area, so he shot the animal and law enforcement returned fire.

 "He got struck in the right thigh and grazed the top of his head.
-He was injured with a bad wound," Leeper said, adding that his office was in the process of making additional arrest for individuals who assisted McDowell while he was a wanted fugitive.
+He was injured with a bad wound," Leeper said, adding that his office was in the process of making additional arrests for individuals who assisted McDowell while he was a wanted fugitive.
 "He was trying to reach out to people who could get him help.
-He knew if he went to the hospital we wound find him."
+He knew if he went to the hospital we would find him."

 Video broadcast by WTLV-WJXX showed McDowell arriving at UF Health in Jacksonville for treatment later Tuesday following his capture.